Barahoti

-Barahoti (Bara Hoti, Hoti Plain), also called Wu-Je or Wure (乌热 (Wū rè)), located in the 'middle sector' of the disputed Sino-Indian border, is a 1.5 sqmi sloping plain situated in the Indian state of Uttarakhand, Chamoli district.
+Barahoti (Bara Hoti, Hoti Plain), located in the 'middle sector' of the disputed Sino-Indian border, is a 3.9 km2 sloping plain situated in the Indian state of Uttarakhand, Chamoli district.
 It is disputed by China, which also disputes a 750 km2 area surrounding it.
 The entire disputed area also goes by the name "Barahoti", or sometimes "Barahoti–Sangchamalla–Lapthal disputed area".
 The entire area is on the Ganges side of the Sutlej–Ganges water divide, which is also the current Line of Actual Control between India and China.

-Barahoti was the first location in Indian territory claimed by China in 1954.
+Barahoti was the first location in Indian territory claimed by China in 1954. and is also called Wu-Je or Wure (乌热 (Wū rè)).
 In 1960, China added Lapthal and Sangchamalla to the dispute and said that three places formed one composite area.

 Geography

 Map 1: The Barahoti disputed area in a map by Henry Strachey (1851); (Note: This map shows a ridge to the north of the Girthi Ganga river, but omits the ridge to its south.
 The omitted ridge is the one indicated in the Himalayan Gazetteer.) the pastures Barahoti, Lapthal and Sangcha lie in the oval shaped bowl at the right.

 Map 2: Dhauliganga River basin; the river cuts through the crest of the Himalaya indicated by the glaciated ridge line (shaded light blue).
 Passes are marked in blue.
 Not marked on this map are also Mahri la & Shalshal la passes between Tunjun la & Sangcha pass, and Balcha-Dhura la between Sangcha pass and Kungri-Bingri la.